canadaluke888/TerminalTableBuilder/README.md

 - **Showing the current working table:** Enter the `current table` command and the current working table will be printed to the screen.
 - **Loading data from a CSV file:** Enter the `load csv` command.
 Enter the path to the CSV file.
 - **Loading more than one CSV file:** Enter the `load csv batch` command.
 Enter the path to the directory that contains the CSV files.
 Specify if you want to add the CSV files in the subdirectories.
 All tables loaded will be saved under the default name "Table".
+- **Loading data from a XLSX file:** Enter the `load xl` command.
+Enter the path to the XLSX file.
+- **Loading data from a ODS file:** Enter the `load ods` command.
+Enter the path to the ODS file.
+- **Loading data from a PDF file:** Enter the `load pdf` command.
+Enter the path to the PDF file.
+Make sure the PDF file is correctly formatted into a valid table to avoid errors.
 - **Saving data to a CSV file:** Enter the `save csv` command.
 You will be prompted on if you want to use the name of the table as the name of the CSV file.
 The CSV file will appear in the root directory of the app.
+- **Saving data to a XLSX file:** Enter the `save xl` command.
+You will be prompted on if you want to use the name of the table as the name of the XLSX file.
+- **Saving data to a ODS file:** Enter the `save ods` command.
+You will be prompted on if you want to use the name of the table as the name of the ODS file.
 - **Saving a table to a PDF file:** Enter the `save pdf` command.
 You will be prompted on if you want to use the table name as the file name.
 The PDF file will appear in the root directory of the application.
 - **Saving the table data to a JSON file:** Enter the `save json` command.
 Specify if you want to use the name of the table as the name for the JSON file.
 The file will appear in the root directory for the application.
 - **Loading a table from the database:** Enter the `load table` command and then select from the list of available tables.
 Make sure that you have a database selected first.